dask/dask/docs/source/dataframe-quickstart.rst

    6,f

 you can use ``read_csv`` from ``dask.dataframe`` to load the data into a Dask DataFrame.
-Many other Pandas functions are also supported, some of them are:
+Many other Pandas functions are also supported, including these:

 .. code-block:: Python